 If you are unsure whether your project may require SPAPC involvement

-please contact a HLA Director for further information.
+please contact a Clark Hill HLA Special Projects Director for further information.
 The SPAPC form is

 available in the Document